 Julien Guibreteau, aka « Julien-G», is an emerging french artist, whom questions the heritage of 20th century abstractions, surrealism and pop art all together.
 His artwork associates unlikely matching patterns in humorous combinations which open up meaningful potentialities

 When I look back in my own story, I was unlikely to become an artist.
 From a working class family my access to creation started with comics.
 I drew and wrote comics all the time when I was a teenager.
-This somehow left a deep print in my mindset.
+This somehow left deep traces in my mindset.
 Then after a curriculum in applied art in high school I end up a bit by “chance” in an art school.
 This was a very contrasted moment in my life, full of discoveries, controversies, and a big reaction to this institution mostly supporting conceptual art.
-So in that school context I did my first act of resistance: practice painting...
+In that academic setting I did my first act of resistance: practice painting...

 Modernism and tradition